Cipriangr/AllCloud/README.md

 Run `ng serve` on main folder.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Contact
+## Contact & Info

+- For learning and practice purposes, I started by implementing Nrgx as state managment.
+Meantime, I realised it's way easier with RXJS and I removed Ngrx in some part of the code but I kept it in some places.
-Feel free to contact me on cipriangrumazescu97@gmail.com for questions.
+- Feel free to contact me on cipriangrumazescu97@gmail.com for questions.